GOLD DEALERS AND BITCOIN – THE NEW NEMESIS?

 For many years, the ultimate safe-haven trade for investors has been gold.
-However, with the recent boom in Bitcoin and its value exceeding $10,000 apiece, it’s starting to turn heads – should you be looking at Bitcoin over Gold?
+However, with the recent boom in Bitcoin and its value exceeding $10,000 apiece, it’s starting to turn heads – should you be looking at Cryptocurrency over Gold?

 Gold Dealers Vs. Bitcoin – Their Behaviour

 Gold dealers usually perform well during corrections in the market because even if gold doesn’t necessarily rise, an asset that remains static while others decline is quite useful as a hedge.
 Plus, as more people flee stocks and invest in gold, the price rises accordingly.

 Bitcoin is a blockchain-based cryptocurrency that shares some properties with its gold counterpart.
 In fact, many have called Bitcoin “digital gold” in the past due to its weak relationship with all other assets, stocks especially.

-Like gold, there is a limited amount of Bitcoin.
+Like gold, there is a limited amount of this cryptocurrency.
 It must be mined, but not with drilling machinery, instead, the digital currency is mined with the total computer power of its vast network of users, who process transactions on the blockchain for a small amount of Bitcoin.
 At an estimated cap of 21 million Bitcoins, demand has a magnified effect on the cryptocurrency’s price.
-For many, both gold and Bitcoin are a genuine decentralized global currency.
+For many, both gold and cryptocurrency are a genuine decentralized global currency.

 The Price of Gold & Bitcoin

 The price of gold and Bitcoin are showing solid gains, The question is, which one is more reliable?

-Of course, gold dealers have a few thousand years of track history to back this thesis because Bitcoin is relatively new.
-However, this is not to say that Bitcoin cannot be considered as a safe haven.
+Of course, gold dealers have a few thousand years of track history to back this thesis, because cryptocurrency is relatively new.
+However, this is not to say that cryptocurrency cannot be considered as a safe haven.

 As mentioned, Bitcoin recently surpassed the $10,000 per piece mark, while gold stands at around $1,285 per ounce.
-That means many people investing less than $10,000 are buying less than one Bitcoin, as opposed to gold dealers who are selling physical amounts of gold as small little as 1 gram wafers – a mere fraction of the cost of 1 whole Bitcoin.
+That means many people investing less than $10,000 are buying less than one Bitcoin, as opposed to gold dealers who are selling physical amounts of gold as small as 1 gram wafers – a mere fraction of the cost of 1 whole Bitcoin.

 For hundreds of years, gold has dominated the safe-haven asset arena, and it is yet unknown if Bitcoin presents a real threat.